A VSO during illness: what is and isn't allowed?

 For more information see www.juridisch.nl/arbeidsrecht/ontslag/vso-betekenis/

-Do you have questions about drafting or offering a VSO during illness?
+Do you have questions about preparing or submitting a VSO while on sick leave?
 Contact the professionals at ZekerArbo.
-We are ready to help you!
+We’re here to help.